Drama as a Path of Inner Development

 — Michael Chekhov, To the Actor

-When theater began in ancient Greece, it was the actor's task to portray truths about humanity and the gods, reminding audiences of who we are, where we came from, and how we can begin to take responsibility for our own destiny.
-Today, through our study of the actor's art, we can learn to direct and express our feeling life by inviting our instrument (body and voice) and our soul to move in ways chosen by our higher creative self.
+The earliest actors, in ancient Greece, took the stage to portray truths about humanity and the gods, reminding audiences of who we are, where we came from, and how we can begin to take responsibility for our own destiny.
+Today, by studying the actor's art, we can learn to direct and express our feeling life by inviting our body, voice and soul to move in ways chosen by our higher self.

 Click here to apply today!

-Laurie Portocarrero trained in the Chekhov method under Ted Pugh and Fern Sloan, and has studied and taught movement, drama and speech in the US, Switzerland and Australia.
-A member of The Actors’ Ensemble and Walking the dog Theater, Laurie has recently been seen in The Little Prince, Under Milk Wood, and Touch of the Celtic.
-Within the ongoing series of Mystery Drama conferences at Threefold Educational Center, she has played Maria in Rudolf Steiner’s The Portal of Initiation and The Soul’s Probation; and will appear in The Guardian of the Threshold (2012) and The Souls’ Awakening (2013).
-Laurie tours the US, Canada and the UK in The Green Snake and the Beautiful Lily, Aeschylus Unbound, and Gospel of John.
-She directs a summer children’s program, and teaches drama and storytelling to special needs adults.
+Laurie Portocarrero trained in the Chekhov method under Ted Pugh and Fern Sloan, and has studied and taught movement, drama and speech in the US and abroad.
+A member of The Actors’ Ensemble, Walking the dog Theater, Shakespeare Alive!, and Threefold Mystery Drama Group, Laurie has recently been seen in The Mystery Journey of Johannes and Maria, The Little Prince, Under Milk Wood, Touch of the Celtic, and Thornton Wilder’s 3-minute pieces.
+With the Threefold Mystery Drama Group, she has played Maria in Rudolf Steiner’s four mystery dramas.
+Laurie tours the US, Canada and the UK in The Refugees’ Tale (based on Goethe’s fairy tale), Aeschylus Unbound, and The Gospel of John.
+Her one-woman pieces include The Power of Imagination: The Life and Poetry of Christy MacKaye Barnes; Miriam, a haunting piece on Mary Magdalene; and her seasonal Timeless Tales.
+Laurie directs a summer children’s program, and teaches drama and storytelling to special needs adults.
 Waldorf-educated, Laurie holds a BA in Theater Arts, and also trained at Sunbridge College and Rudolf Steiner College.

 David Anderson is a founder and Executive Director of Walking the dog Theater (www.wtdtheater.org).
 He holds a post-graduate degree in Waldorf Education from Emerson College, England.
 He studied Speech and Drama at Threshold Theater in Christchurch, New Zealand, and has performed throughout North America, Europe, Australia, and New Zealand.